 Holidays and weekends are not considered normal program hours.
-Students are only allowed to come into their clinical assignment during these times if they are in need of make-up days or hours.
-Permission from the Program Director or Clinical Coordinator is required before a student attends their clinical assignments on holidays or weekend days.
+Students are only allowed to come into their clinical assignment during these times if they are in need of make-up time, completion of competencies, or, in some cases, remediation.
+Permission from the CC or PD is required before a student attends their clinical assignments on holidays or weekend days.
+Official documentation for the approved holiday or weekend hours is required.
+Students must work directly with the CC or PD when planning to complete holiday or weekend hours.
+Students are not permitted to arrive at a clinical site on a holiday or weekend without prior approval and documentation from the Clinical Coordinator or Program Director.